jesamkim/agentic-multi-agent/README.md

 ## Author

-Built by AWS Solutions Architect as PoC for demonstrating:
+Built by AWS Solutions Architect as Demo for demonstrating:
 - Agentic multi-agent patterns
 - Agent-to-Agent (A2A) communication
 - Model Context Protocol (MCP) integration